Skip to contents

 Pull requests (PRs) are a way to propose changes to the codebase of a project.
 They allow you to suggest changes, improvements, or fixes to the code, and they provide a platform for discussion and review before those changes are merged into the main codebase.

-For library(urbnindicators), a common use-case for a PR is to propose a new variable or series of variable.
-This vignette will illustrate the complete PR process for a new series of variables, including where the PR should propose codebase updates and the supporting tests and verifications submitted with the PR to assert that the newly-created variables are correctly calculated and appropriately documented.
+For library(urbnindicators), a common use-case for a PR is to propose a new variable or series of variables.
+This vignette will illustrate the complete PR process for a new series of variables.
+The core of the PR is a single register_table() call in R/table_registry.R that defines the raw ACS variables and specifies how derived variables are computed.
+The codebook and measures of error are all generated automatically from the table registry.

 Overview